 - In August 2017, construction began on the new Interdisciplinary Science and Technology Building, with an anticipated opening in fall 2019.
-This \$100 million, approximate 170,000 square-foot facility will be crucial in attracting top researchers and in landing multidisciplinary grants from the National Science Foundation and the National Institutes of Health.
-The building's five stories will comprise wet bench laboratories, computational research space, offices, and collaborative space, including areas for shared equipment.
-Its location, adjacent to the Bioengineering and Life Science buildings and other core research facilities on campus, will allow the new facility to play an integral role in MSU's development of a neighborhood of scientific research in the biomedical and biological sciences. - MSU celebrated the opening of the new Bio Engineering Facility in October 2016.
-This approximate 130,000 square-foot facility is a key component in the expansion of biomedical engineering research at MSU.
-It is home to the new Institute for Quantitative Health Science and Engineering and the Department of Biomedical Engineering, bringing together researchers from the College of Engineering, the College of Human Medicine, and the College of Natural Science.
-This facility represents MSU's commitment to research i - n the life sciences and engineering and the power of this combination to improve human health.
-The research areas range from computational genomics, nanotechnology, robotics, tissue engineering, and imaging, among others.
-Collectively, MSU will hire 40-50 faculty researchers across these areas over the next four years.
+This \$100 million, 170,000 square-foot facility is crucial to attracting top researchers and in landing multidisciplinary grants from the National Science Foundation and the National Institutes of Health.
+The building's five stories will comprise wet bench laboratories, computational research space, offices, core and collaborative space, including areas for shared equipment.
+Its location, adjacent to the Bio Engineering and Life Science buildings and other core research facilities on campus, will allow the new facility to play an integral role in MSU's development of a neighborhood of scientific research in the biomedical and biological sciences. - Also in August of 2017, planning began for renovations to approximately 24,000 square feet of space at Wonders Hall.
+The renovations will provide undergraduate instructional space that supports teaching and learning experiences both in and out of class.
+The "Toolbox" for the College of Engineering Residential Experience (CoRE) will include spaces where ideas can be generated and fabricated in a hands-on approach to learning.
+The renovations will also provide opportunities for experimental teaching and learning as curriculum and pedagogy continue to evolve. - In August of 2018, MSU broke ground on a new STEM Teaching and Learning Facility.
+The facility will include modern teaching laboratories that incorporate active learning principles and foster cross-disciplinary teaching and learning, as well as support developing and evolving changes in related curriculum and its delivery.
+The project is part of the Strategic Academic Development Initiative - a framework to continue investments supporting student success, aligning with state and national priorities to graduate more students in STEM-related fields.